Helpers

 wonderful function compositions.
 Debugging can get messy when you need to insert

 a side-effect into your flow for introspection purposes.
-With tap
+With tap, you can

 intervene in your otherwise pristine flow and make sure that the original value